-The first woman to ever fly in space is cosmonaut Valentina Tereshkova.
+The first woman to ever fly in space was cosmonaut Valentina Tereshkova.
 She launched to space on June 16, 1963, and orbited the Earth for 2 days, 22 hours, and 50 minutes.

 The mission was Vostok 6, part of the Soviet Vostok program.
 This early spaceflight program, similar to NASA‘s Project Mercury, had the goal to begin Soviet human spaceflight.
 This program succeeded, as Yuri Gagarin performed a single orbit around the Earth on Vostok 1 on April 12, 1961.
 The success of Gagarin’s flight was hard-earned.
 The program had seven uncrewed launches including three failures and another partial failure prior to the successful mission.